benzookapi/shopify-barebone-app-sample/README.md

 Start command = npm run start (= node app.js)
 ```

-3. If you run locally, you need to ngrok tunnel for public URL as follows (otherwise, the command lines above are usable in Render or other cloud platform deploy scripts).
+3. If you run locally, you need to tunnel localhost for public URL as follows (otherwise, the command lines above are usable in Render or other cloud platform deploy scripts).
 ```
-cd NGROK_DIR && ngrok http 3000
+cloudflared tunnel --url localhost:3000
 ```

-4. Set `YOUR_APP_URL` (your ngrok or other platform `root` URL) and `YOUR_APP_URL/callback` to your app settings in [partner dashboard](https://partners.shopify.com/).
+4. Set `YOUR_APP_URL` (your cloudflared or other platform `root` URL) and `YOUR_APP_URL/callback` to your app settings in [partner dashboard](https://partners.shopify.com/).
 If you add `?external=true` parameter to `YOUR_APP_URL`, the app UX turns into a [service connector](https://user-images.githubusercontent.com/899580/215689359-724b5000-cf86-4b6c-92bf-71b724632059.mp4) which tries to connect Shopify stores with their users.

 5. (For PostgreSQL or MySQL users only,) create the following table in your database (in `psql` or `mysql` command or other tools).
 ```